xhuseyin/notebook/english/words.md

 noun

 One of his most famous illusions was levitation, in which he caused his wife to rise from the stage.

+fertility

+noun

+(of animals and plants) the quality of being able to produce young or fruit:

+He runs a fertility clinic.

+(of land) the quality of producing a large number of good quality crops:

+the fertility of the soil